 In 2016 Rollett would draw inspiration from the isolation and loneliness of winter in Toronto and write his next EP “Depressing Songs (I wrote in My Apartment Alone”.
 The songs were written on one particularity depressing day, (January 4th, 2016,) and recorded over the next month.
 The tracks honoured a simple, stripped down, lo-fi aesthetic, meant to ease the bouts of insomnia suffered by Rollett at the time.
 The EP was released on cassette, CD and digital with an album length video to accompany the tracks.
 Rollett followed the release with shows in Toronto and an East Coast tour.

-Rollett released his first full band LP “City 3” in March of 2017.
+Rollett released his first full band LP “One Last Thing Before I Go” in March of 2017.
 All of the instruments on the album were played John and the production, mixing and mastering were fully independent.
 The album was released on both digital and CD format and celebrated by headline shows at Toronto’s “Handlebar” and “Monarch Tavern.”

-Rollett is now working with former “Kyote” drummer Sean Abercrombie and bassist Ally Jed on a new full length studio album to be recorded in early 2018.
+Rollett is now working with drummer Sean Abercrombie and bassist Ally Jed on a new project titled Soft Edit with plans to release an EP and full lenth album in 2018.